cburki/docker-mongodb/README.md

 -------------------

 Access control is disabled by default.
-Yo can enable it by providing a user administrator password to the following environment variable.
-The administrator username is *admin*.
+Yo can enable it by providing a user administrator username, password and role to the following environment variables.

-    - MONGODB_ADMIN_PASSWORD : Administrator password for authorization.
+    - MONGODB_ADMIN_PASSWORD : Password for the administrator
+    - MONGODB_ADMIN_USERNAME : Username for the administrator (default to admin)
+    - MONGODB_ADMIN_ROLE : The role to set the administrator (default to userAdminAnyDatabase)

+The username is set to *admin* if not set to the variable *MONGODB_ADMIN_USERNAME*.
+The role is set to *userAdminAnyDatabase* if the *MONGODB_ADMIN_ROLE* variable is not set.

 Run the image